syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 ## Adding Chart Reference

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders,

 {Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib